Zhao Chongguo: Leading the campaign

 Emperor Xuan sent Imperial Secretary Bing Ji to consult Zhao on the leadership of an ensuing relief expedition.
 Although now in his seventies, Zhao convinced the imperial leadership that his experience made him the most capable leader for the expedition.
 He joined a group of around 10,000 cavalry troops mobilized at Jincheng Commandery.
-The army departed west along the Yellow River in April or May 61, seeking to make a crossing to the northern bank east of the confluence with the Huangshui River.
+The army departed west along the Yellow River in April or May 61 BC, seeking to make a crossing to the northern bank east of the confluence with the Huangshui River.
 During the night, Zhao sent three regiments to cross and construct field fortifications along the northern bank to protect the rest of the army.
 This vanguard was attacked by a small group of Qiang horsemen shortly after.
 Suspecting a possible ambush, he withdrew his forces and sent a party to scout a highly defensible location along the river known as the Siwang Narrows.
 (Note: The Siwang Narrows are without a clear identification, but are downstream from Ledu.)
 When no Qiang forces were found at the narrows, the army traveled along the Huangshui through Luodu (now Ledu) and rested for several days at the fort of Longzhi, southeast of modern Xining.

 Shortly before Zhao's arrival at Longzhi, a Qiang emissary named Diaoku from the Kai tribe was detained at the fort.
 Zhao declared him innocent and sent him as a messenger to the Qiang, promising amnesty and large monetary rewards for Qiang who decapitate those in the rebellion.
 They would also be rewarded with ownership of the wives, children, and property of the decapitated.
 As Zhao advanced upriver, his son Zhao Ang, the leader of the Gentleman of the Household, led a hastily assembled relief column consisting of two regiments of standing forces from Chang'an.
 Bogged down by Qiang forces at Lianju and cut off from its supply lines, it was eventually reinforced by a group of around 5,000 cavalry.
 The Grand Administrator of Jincheng, who governed the commandery's force of 10,000 cavalry, was also sent to reinforce Zhao Ang.
 (Note: A significant portion of this number had likely formed part of Zhao Chongguo's initial army.)
 Units of convicts from the capital were sent to assist the Han forces, resulting in a total force of around 60,000 men.